Parents

 - What to bring: Your school-issued iPad (if you took summer school), writing utensils, a folder and a notebook.
 If you did not take summer school, you will receive your iPad on Freshman Orientation Day.

-- IDs: Students will take their ID photos and go home with their IDs on the same day!
+- IDs: Students will take their ID photos and go home with their IDs on Orientation Day!
 Please make sure you always have your ID for riding the bus, making purchases on campus and ensuring a safe environment on campus.

 Have a great week, and see you Friday!